In-person: Faerie Glen, Pretoria East, &

 Every last Saturday of the month Jan – Nov 2024

 This will be the last live class, presented online and in Faerie Glen.
 Hereafter, there will only be recordings available on the Vedanta 4 All app in creation.

 See the dates below – please note Mar & Apr are not the last Saturdays of the month

-Cost: On donation basis (as per Vedanta tradition)
+Cost: On a donation basis (as per Vedanta tradition)

-Recordings: Will be available after @ $20/R300 per class day
+Recordings: Will be available after class day (sharing not allowed)

 “Vedanta is a science of consciousness that uses impeccable logic to help us understand the nature of the self, consciousness, and reality itself.
 Universal in scope, it deals with the questions mankind has wrestled with since the very dawn of time: